 Then he began to cry.
 He laid his head in her lap and like a hurt little boy, he cried for an hour.
 He admitted he was terrified.
 They made a pact to share from then on.

 So, surgery followed.
 There was hope that since they had removed the bulk of the tumor, radiation and chemotherapy would do the rest.
 Mark finished his first round of chemo at Thanksgiving.
 He didn't feel like eating and it was difficult even getting out of bed.
 They told the kids to wait until Christmas to come home.
 Being an Accountant, he was able to work from his comfortable study with his secretary running the office.

 Christmas came and Mark was "in remission."
 Celebration was in order with a party.
 Presents were for living; a fancy fishing pole and fish finder for Dad from Santa.

-John, their oldest, gave them open dated tickets for a flight round trip to a Hawaiian vacation resort with spa treatments and the best restaurants.
+John, now their oldest, gave them open dated tickets for a flight round trip to a Hawaiian vacation resort with spa treatments and restaurants included.

-Their middle son, Patrick and girlfriend of two years, Elaine announced their engagement.
+Their youngest son, Patrick, and girlfriend of two years, Elaine, announced their engagement.
 The date was "wait and see" for right now.
 They were still in college.